How B2B Brands Can Benefit from Social Listening

 Mentionmapp builds a visual map of hashtags and username mentions based on the people you’ve been engaging within your most recent tweets.

 It will also show you with whom those people have been having conversations on Twitter, meaning you can quickly discover new relevant people in your niche.

 This tool is excellent for getting an understanding of someone’s Twitter account.
-Completely free, you just plug in their username and you get a bunch of data.
+Completely free, you just plug in their username and you’ll get a bunch of data.

-There’s quite a range.
-Some is really basic, such as follower counts and the date the account was created.
-Other information is more in-depth, with top topics, hashtags, and accounts @ mentioned.
+There’s quite a range of features.
+Some are really basic, such as follower counts and the date the account was created.
+Other information is more in depth, with top topics, hashtags, and accounts @ mentioned.

 There’s also some tweet analysis too.
-It gives you some insight into how they use their account, such as how much they reply to people or retweet things.
+It gives you some insight into how the users you are monitoring use their accounts, such as how much they reply to people or retweet things.
 You can also see when the account is most active.

 This can be a great tool for some basic research on influencers, or if you want to see the best way to interact with someone else on Twitter.

-You can also compare users to see how has the most followers, highest engagement rate, or average number of tweets.
-On top of that, there’s the ability to see when your, or another account’s, followers are most active (although if you have more than 25k followers this functionality won’t work).
+You can also compare users to see who has the most followers, highest engagement rate, or the average number of tweets.
+On top of that, there’s the ability to see when your or another account’s followers are most active (although if you have more than 25k followers. this functionality won’t work).